 Her practice delivers an invitation to create pleasurably intimate connections to personal experiences, through subconscious and viscerally emotive interactions.
 It is marked visually by a complex, lyrical fluidity.

 Recent awards for selected exhibitions include: Mandurah Wearable Art (Australia) for ‘What Lies Beneath’; ‘Wall Brooches II’, (Australia) for ‘Taniwha’; ‘Changing Threads’ Nelson Arts ‘Bernina Award’ for ‘The Space Between VII’.

-A scientific background, a continuing interest in the natural environment is often combined with a fascination about the traditions of widely differing cultures, times and connections to or shared human existence are core to my practice.
+A scientific background, a continuing interest in the natural environment is often combined with a fascination about the traditions of widely differing cultures, times and connections to or shared human existence.

-Patterns and figures in the works, along with the working of a mostly unconscious human ancestral memory, form a mosaic, swaying in the tides of unseen forces.
+There is a contemplative narrative formed through the patterns and figures in the works, along with the working of a mostly unconscious human ancestral memory swaying in the tides of unseen forces.